Ctrl K

 Brughmans, T. (2018).
 Importing a Roman Transport network with Netlogo, Tutorial, https://archaeologicalnetworks.wordpress.com/resources/#transport .

 This tutorial provides an introduction to finding and assembling pre-existing code to quickly create complex models.
-It uses code and data linked to in the https://projectmercury.eu pages.
+It uses code and data linked to the https://projectmercury.eu pages.
 We will create a Roman transport network by reusing existing code that draws on the open access ORBIS dataset (http://orbis.stanford.edu/), we will create alternative network structures by reusing existing code, and we will explore the impact these different network structures have in light of simple economic processes.
-This tutorial will reveal the importance of not reinventing the wheel, of searching for appropriate existing code and letting your model building be inspired by others’ previous work.
+This tutorial will reveal the importance of not reinventing the wheel, of searching for appropriate existing code and letting your model-building be inspired by others’ previous work.

 See full list of documentation resources in documentation.